-Can I Put My Baby Up For Adoption After Birth?
+Can I Give Up My Baby For Adoption After I Give Birth

 The short answer is yes, you always have options when it comes to finding the right fit for you and your child.
 You can place your child for adoption after you’ve given birth and you can also make an adoption plan at the last minute, even while you are in labor.
 Below you will find the answers to your questions regarding last minute adoption options as well as those pertaining to what your options are after the birth of your child.
 If after looking over the article you still have some questions or would like more information about the options pertaining to your personal situation, contact Courageous Choice.
 We will clarify or elaborate on whatever information you require.

 I’m in labor, can I make an adoption plan now?

 - You can call Courageous Choice 24 hours a day.
 They will help you find a family who will be thrilled to adopt your child and provide an immediate, permanent, loving home for him or her.
 We have pre-screened, hopeful families that are waiting to bring a child into their home.
 We can even send you links to several families’ online profiles so that you can choose the perfect family for your baby.
 The Adoptive Parents will come to the hospital as quickly as possible to pick up your baby and, if you wish, give you the opportunity to talk to and get to know them a little.

 - You can call Social Services (or the hospital will contact them upon your request) and your child will be placed in foster care.
 If this happens, you may or may not be able to regain custody of your child at a later time.
 If you can’t regain custody, your child will remain in foster care until the courts officially terminate your parental rights and he or she becomes eligible for adoption.

 I already had my baby, can I make an adoption plan now?